 Wallingford Town Hall

 Built in 1670 to replace the medieval Guild Hall, Wallingford Town Hall is grade 1 listed.
-Throughout the centuries the Town Hall has had numerous uses ranging from; the town lock-up and a debtors' prison, to the borough courtroom, to hosting royalty, such as Queen Elizabeth II who appeared on the Town Hall balcony during her visit in 1956.
+Throughout the centuries the Town hall has had numerous uses ranging from, the town lock up and debtor’s prison, to the borough courtroom and to hosting royalty, such as Queen Elizabeth II who appeared on the Town Hall balcony during her visit in 1956.

-Wallingford Town Hall now serves as a perfect venue for weddings, civil ceremonies, conferences, meetings and private functions.
+Wallingford Town Hall now welcomes visitors and is the perfect venue for weddings, civil ceremonies, conferences, meetings and private functions.